fastbootmobile/encore-providerlib/README.md

-# OmniMusic Provider Library
+# Encore Provider Library

-OmniMusic's Provider Library, internally referred to as "providerlib", is the library allowing third-party developers to create music sources ("providers") and sound processing ("DSP") plug-ins for OmniMusic.
+Encore's Provider Library, internally referred to as "providerlib", is the library allowing third-party developers to create music sources ("providers") and sound processing ("DSP") plug-ins for Encore.

 ## Overview
 ### Working